ahmedmsabry2000/ahmedmsabry2000.github.io/README.md

 **Electrical Test Engineering Co-op**
 *Jun 2020 – Dec 2020*

-- Created a test automation application using C#, Java, and MATLAB that decreased testing time by up to 86%.
+- Created a test automation framework using C#, Java, and MATLAB that **decreased manual testing time by up to 86%**.
-- Developed MATLAB GUI applications to automate tests and decrease manual testing time by 70%.
+- Developed MATLAB GUI applications to automate tests and **decrease manual testing time by 70%**.
 - Ran formal test protocols to validate manufacturing processes for the Globe® ablation system.

 ## Education